ayoub0x1/born2beroot/README.md

 • Whether LVM is active or not.<br/>
 • The number of active connections.<br/>
 • The number of users using the server.<br/>
-• The IPv4 address of your server and its MAC (Media Access Control) address. • The number of commands executed with the sudo program.
+• The IPv4 address of your server and its MAC (Media Access Control) address.<br/>
+• The number of commands executed with the sudo program.

 ## Bonus